aureq/pulumi-diy-ts-gcp/session-1/README.md

         `mkdir exercise && cd exercise`

-    2. Create a new Pulumi project using `gcp-typescript` as the project-s base.
+    2. Create a new Pulumi project using `gcp-typescript` as the project's base.

         `pulumi new`